prasanvb/nestjs/4-car-trader-app/README.md

   - Interceptor code executed prior to the route handler being triggered
   - Interceptor code executed before the API response is sent
 - Gloablly scoped interceptor can be used aby module or controller or service [example](4-car-trader-app/src/users/users.module.ts)
+  - Drawbacks: Since the interceptor is scoped global, there might be some routes which doesn't require them but we still make DB queries

 ### Class Serializer Interceptor Approach (Nest recommended)